How to Tip Wedding Vendors in 2019

 - Their attention & time before during & after your wedding – for your questions

 - Plus the 40 – 50% total cost of doing business in the USA

-These service providers don’t get to keep that initial check you write either.
-Typically you won’t see a tip written into the contract, & instead, they’re hoping to have one gifted to them as a job well done.
+These service providers don’t get to keep that initial check you write, and typically you won’t see a tip written into their wedding contracts either.
+Instead, they’re hoping to have one gifted to them as a job well done.

 What to do When Tips Aren’t Included in the Vendor Contract